The Bankrate promise

 The bottom line

 Good credit scores are not always essential to qualify for business credit cards.
-There are a few options, so choose the card that is right for you and your company.
+There are several options for business owners with bad, fair or no credit, so choose the card that is right for you and your company.
 Once you have the card, use it responsibly from the start.
-Over time, even a single well-managed business credit card can help boost your credit scores, so keep track of your progress and consider adding more beneficial business cards when you’re ready to expand your credit portfolio.
+Over time, even a single well-managed business credit card can help boost your credit score, so keep track of your progress and consider adding more beneficial business cards when you’re ready to expand your credit portfolio.